RanyaJumah/EDGY/ConfigurablePrivacyASR/README.md

 This repo provides the code for
 "Configurable Privacy-Preserving Automatic Speech Recognition" paper.
 ```
+Our pipeline consists of three basic components: Separation, ASR, and Discretization.
+- Speech Separation (SEP)
+Generating a set of non-overlapped speech signals from an audio signal with overlapped utterances by a varying degree.
+- Speech Recognition (ASR)
+Transcribing spoken words into written text.
+- Speech Discretization (DIS)
+Discovering discrete units (e.g. phonemes) of the speech signal in a highly compact format while being invariant to speaker-specific and background noise.

 ## Requirements
 - Install [SpeechBrain](https://speechbrain.readthedocs.io/en/latest/index.html): pip install speechbrain